-Spring hangers are an integrated part of Piping Industry.
-The use of spring hangers for supporting pipe weights are welknown to every piping engineer.
-Whenever some rigid supports are not taking load due to its thermal movement or rigid supports are creating bad effect to equipment connection Piping engineers suggest the use of a spring hanger to share some of the loads and to keep the piping system safe.
+Spring hangers are an integrated part of the Piping Industry.
+The use of spring hangers for supporting pipe weights is well-known to every piping engineer.
+Whenever some rigid supports are not taking load due to their thermal movement or rigid supports are creating bad effects on equipment connection Piping engineers suggest the use of a spring hanger to share some of the loads and to keep the piping system safe.

-Selection Procedure of Variable Effort Springs:
+Selection Procedure of Variable Springs

 1. Determine the hot load required and the pipe movement (up or down).

-2. Estimate the travel range from the catalogue.
+2. Estimate the travel range from the catalog.

-3. Select the smallest spring size which has the hot load within the working travel (mid range).
+3. Select the smallest spring size which has the hot load within the working travel (mid-range).

 4. Ensure that the cold load lies within the working range of the spring i.e. between the two dark black lines shown in the selection chart.
 Calculate the cold load as follows:

 - Cold Load = Operating Load – Movement x Spring Rate (For pipe movement down)

-5. If the Cold load lies beyond the working range in the selection chart, then select higher spring size or the next travel range.
+5. If the Cold load lies beyond the working range in the selection chart, then select a higher spring size or the next travel range.

 6. Check the variability in selected spring

-7. Select the type and check the feasibility of the spring depending on space available and type of structure available.
+7. Select the type and check the feasibility of the spring depending on the space available and the type of structure available.

-Selection procedure of Constant effort springs:
+Selection procedure of Constant spring hanger

-1. Determine the load and the total movement.
+1. Determine the load and total movement.

-Over travel = 20% of the design movement or 25mm whichever is higher.
+Total movement = design movement + overtravel Overtravel = 20% of the design movement or 25 mm whichever is higher.

 4. The Spring box must be able to move freely without any restriction.

-Spring Selection procedure in Caesar II:
+Spring Hanger Selection procedure in Caesar II

 1. CAESAR-II Default Setting for Hanger Selection: Before making input for spring selection it is always better to make a default Caesar setting for the hanger design.

-2. CAESAR-II Auxiliary Spreadsheet setting for Hanger Selection During spring selection at a particular node the following auxiliary spreadsheet appears.
-The setting of this spreadsheet is to be done as illustrated in below diagram.
+2. CAESAR-II Auxiliary Spreadsheet setting for Hanger Selection During spring selection at a particular node, the following auxiliary spreadsheet appears.
+The setting of this spreadsheet is to be done as illustrated in the below diagram.

 NOTE-1: Maximum Allowed Travel Limit: This field is used to specify a limit on the amount of travel a variable support hanger may undergo.
 CAESAR will be forced to select a Constant Effort Spring if the movement exceeds the limit in this field, even though a variable effort spring would have fulfilled our purpose.
 Constant effort hangers can be designed forcefully by inputting a very small number i.e. 0.001 in this field.

-Anchor or Restraints from equipment connections which are very near to the hangers are usually freed during the hanger design restrained weight run, so that loads normally going to the equipment nozzle are carried by the hanger.
+NOTE-2: Free Code: Anchor or Restraints from equipment connections which are very near to the hangers are usually freed during the hanger design restrained weight run so that loads normally going to the equipment nozzle is carried by the hanger.
 The hanger can be designed to take almost the full weight of the pipe between the anchor and the hanger Using this field enter the node number & the direction in which free code is to be used.

 Free Codes are:-

-1.Free the anchor or restraint in the Y direction only.
+- Free the anchor or restraint in the Y direction only.

-2.Free the anchor or restraint in the Y and X directions only.
+- Free the anchor or restraint in the Y and X directions only.

-3.Free the anchor or restraint in the Y and Z directions only.
+- Free the anchor or restraint in the Y and Z directions only.

-4.Free all translational degrees of freedom for the anchor or restraint.
-(X, Y and Z)
+- Free all translational degrees of freedom for the anchor or restraint.
+(X, Y, and Z)

-5.Free all translational and rotational degrees of freedom for the anchor or restraint.
-(X, Y, Z, RX, RY, and RZ).Refer Figure below.
+- Free all translational and rotational degrees of freedom for the anchor or restraint.
+(X, Y, Z, RX, RY, and RZ).Refer to the Figure below.

-The option 5 above usually results in the highest adjacent hanger loads, but should only be used when the horizontal distance between the hanger and the anchor is within about 4 pipe diameters as shown in Fig 4.
+Option 5 above usually results in the highest adjacent hanger loads, but should only be used when the horizontal distance between the hanger and the anchor is within about 4 pipe diameters as shown in Fig 4.

-NOTE-3: Number of hangers at location: For better stability, the base type spring support of 24″ and larger is used with 2 spring cans.
+NOTE-3: Number of hangers at location: For better stability, the base type spring support of 24″ and larger are used with 2 spring cans.

-Few important points to keep in mind while Spring selection:
+Few important points to keep in mind while Spring selection

-- While designing the spring hanger the sustained sagging should be minimized within +/-1 mm so that original piping system is not strained much.
+- While designing the spring hanger the sustained sagging should be minimized within +/-1 mm so that the original piping system is not strained much.